Representing Co-Lenders in Syndicated Credit Facilities

 The panel will review these and other vital questions:

 - What loan provisions might be considered deal breakers for a co-lender looking to invest in a syndicated credit?

-- How might waterfall and pro-rata sharing provisions deviate in the life of a loan?
+- How might waterfall and pro-rata sharing provisions adversely affect the co-lender?

 Patricia (Pat) Christ

 Assistant General Counsel, Senior Vice President

 Ms. Christ is Assistant General Counsel, Senior Vice President at Bank of America, NA.| Read More